 In 1888 a second house was built, a typical gentleman's residence known as "Melrose House".

-Miller, a printer and bookmaker, bred horses and trained them on two specially built trotting tracks, the remains of which have been wiped out by residential development in the Batterham Reserve area.
+Miller, bred horses and trained them on two specially built trotting tracks, the remains of which have been wiped out by residential development in the Batterham Reserve area.
+He